k-nuth/docs/content/developer_guide/dotnet/installation.md

  * Right click on your project
  * Select *Manage Nuget Packages*
- * Search for bitprim-bch or bitprim-btc
+ * Search for kth-bch or kth-btc
  * Click Install

 ### Package Manager